valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/common.md

 **Returns**:

-the most common payload value or None if there is a draw
+the most common value or None if there is a draw

 <a id="packages.valory.skills.abstract_round_abci.common.RandomnessBehaviour"></a>